Searching out a location for this wonderful business you’ve been enthusiastically planning might seem to be a daunting task.

 Real estate agent.
 When searching for space, it is often a good idea to use a commercial real estate agent.
 Many available properties do not have a sign or ad to identify them.
 Agents also know about properties about to come on the market before the general public does.
 They can show you multiple sites so that you can evaluate and choose the best for your needs.

 Today’s leases are long and complex.
 They are frequently slanted to the benefit of the landlord and include many restrictions that may not be to your benefit and, in fact, may actually hinder your operation.
 However, lease points may be negotiated.
 It is often easier to negotiate through an intermediary such as the real estate agent.

 Real estate attorney.
 A real estate attorney is also useful.
 As you read the lease, note where you don’t understand the language, or where you think a point might be renegotiated.
 Show the lease and your questions to an attorney for help and direction.
 An attorney is practiced at looking for items you may not realize will be difficult, if not impossible, to comply with.

 Landlord.
 The landlord himself may be of help to you.
 Landlords often demand a business plan as a condition of approval for obtaining a rental agreement.
 With a well-crafted plan you increase your odds of success.
 Since a landlord wants you to succeed, this may increase your leverage with him and help you to negotiate in your favor.

 SCORE.
-Last, but not least, lean on a SCORE counselor to advise and guide you as you search for the best location for your business.
-Seek help from your nearest SCORE office or online counselor.
-SCORE counseling is always free and confidential.
+Last, but not least, lean on a SCORE mentor to advise and guide you as you search for the best location for your business.